-Certain risk management functions have been delegated to Aberdeen Standard Fund Managers Limited ("ASFML" or "Manager") under the terms of the management agreement (further details of which are included under note 20).
-The Board regularly reviews and agrees policies for managing each type of risk, are summarised below.
+Certain risk management functions have been delegated to Aberdeen Standard Fund Managers Limited ("ASFML" or "Manager") under the terms of the management agreement (further details of which are included under notes 4 and 5).
+The Board regularly reviews and agrees policies for managing each type of risk, as summarised below.
 This approach has been applied throughout the year within the Manager's risk management framework which is described below and has not changed since the previous accounting period.